1 large chicken breast, cut in half

 Rub the chicken breast halves with a bit of coconut oil and set in an oven-safe dish.
 Top each with a few slices of Boucherondine, then cover with a slice of pancetta, tucking the ends under to make sure it stays put.
 Cook at 400° for 35 minutes.

 Meanwhile, put your chopped dates, balsamic vinegar and water in a frying pan (mine happened to have that morning's bacon grease in it, which added a nice flavor to the sauce but isn't necessary).
 Cook on low heat until the sauce starts to thicken.
-When the chicken is done, plate it and spoon the date sauce over the pancetta.
+When the chicken is done, plate it and spoon the chutney over the pancetta.
 Sprinkle some sea salt and black pepper over it, then sit back and wait for the sounds of approval from your dinner guests.